Ingbert Robert Floyd

 Mardi Gras Zone, New Orleans, LA: Jan.
 2002 to July 2002.

-• Trained all new employees, explaining the LAN setup & login, the email system, the phone system, the internet and web browsing, use of MS Office programs such as Word, Excel, PowerPoint, Outlook, how to use the company’s local area network effectively and according to company policy, and warehouse work including order pulling/packing/labeling, forklift driving, etc.
+• Trained new employees, explaining: the LAN setup & login; the email system; the phone system; the internet and web browsing; use of MS Office programs such as Word, Excel, PowerPoint, Outlook; and how to use the company’s LAN effectively and according to company policy.

 • Acted as Help Desk answering people’s questions and providing instructions for more effective use of the IT systems while providing company-wide technical support and troubleshooting on both hardware and software.